Spousal Support and Alimony are Among the Most Contested, Complicated Issues of All Divorce Law

 You can find many spousal support calculators online – or if you are not sure of how to use this calculator system, we can determine this number for you.

-Spousal Support in Illinois is Open to Discretion, Making it Essential That You Choose a Thorough, Detail-Oriented Attorney
+Spousal Support is Open to Discretion, Making it Essential That You Choose a Thorough, Detail-Oriented Attorney

 With all of these factors considered, it’s obvious that there is a large amount of discretion awarded to judges in deciding maintenance disputes.
 As such, it’s essential to partner with an attorney who will accurately and thoroughly present all relevant facts that will influence the spousal support you must pay or will receive as part of your divorce.